Guatemala official: 44 deportees tested positive for virus

 Unaccompanied children are held by U.S. Customs and Border Protection and flown back to Guatemala within two or three days, Paniagua said.
 The flights from Brownsville to Guatemala are designed for Guatemalans who have just crossed the border in Texas’ Rio Grande Valley.

 Under orders from the health ministry he has self-quarantined for two weeks.
-He said health officials check on him every other day to make sure he’s staying inside.
+He said health officials check on him every other day.

 Milian had left Guatemala Feb.
 20 and crossed illegally into Arizona in early March.
 U.S. Border Patrol intercepted him en route to Phoenix.